-Students wishing to gain Illinois state certification in teaching through Quincy University must apply for admission into a certification program through the School of Education.
-Such application should be made no later than the end of the sophomore year and following the completion of one of the pre-professional courses (EDU 213, EDU 214, SPE 229, or ELE 240).
+Students wishing to gain Illinois state licensure in teaching through Quincy University must apply for admission into a licensure program through the School of Education.
+Such application should be made no later than the end of the sophomore year and following the completion of one of the pre-professional courses (EDU 213, EDU 214, SPE 229, or EDU 240).